mediacloud/backend/doc/hosting/solr-hosting.markdown

 We are currently running our cluster in `mcquery[124]`.  `mcquery3` corrupted some data during the last full import, and we need to do a diagnosis to figure out if there's something goofy before using the machine again.

-`mcquery2` runs the leader shard.  `mcquery2` is also the machine that runs the hourly import script, even though we could run the import on any of the shards.
+`mcquery2` runs the ZooKeeper instance.  `mcquery2` is also the machine that runs the hourly import script, even though we could run the import on any of the shards.

 The Media Cloud installation on each of these machines is under `/data/mediacloud`.
 Solr is in `/data/mediacloud/solr`.